 Want to share this post?
 Here are ready-made tweets:

 Click to tweet: BookBub Ads pricing is determined by a real-time auction.
-Learn how to win impressions & optimize your spend! http://bit.ly/3XA3X07
+Learn how the auction works and how to increase your chances of winning impressions: http://bit.ly/3XA3X07

 Click to tweet: Wondering how BookBub Ads determines where and when your ads get shown to readers?
 Here’s a helpful breakdown: http://bit.ly/3XA3X07